discord-tickets/.github/CONTRIBUTING.md

 ### Translating

-Please try to keep the meaning of the translation as close to the original as possible.
-If you want to change the meaning, you can customise your locale files after.
+If you want to change the meaning of messages, please customise your own locale files.

+**Please review the [translation instructions](https://hosted.weblate.org/projects/discord-tickets/#information) before you begin.**

 To get started, login to [Weblate](https://hosted.weblate.org/engage/discord-tickets/) with your GitHub account.